Admission to LPS

-Please contact LaShica Waters for an unofficial transcription evaluation to ensure you’re competitive for admission prior to application.
-Evaluations are typically returned within two weeks but may take longer during peak advising seasons.
+Please contact LaShica Waters for a pre-application assessment to ensure that you are competitive for admission prior to application.
+Assessments are typically returned within two weeks but may take longer during peak advising seasons.

 To be admitted to the LPS distance education degree completion program, a competitive candidate must have:

-- An Associate of Arts degree (A.A.) or Associate of Science degree (A.S.) or approximately 60 university credit hours of college-level work including a significant amount of social science courses.
+- An Associate of Arts degree (A.A.) or Associate of Science degree (A.S.) from the last 15 years or approximately 60 university credit hours of college-level work including a significant amount of social science courses.